frank613/CTC-based-GOP/README.md

 This repo relates to the paper "A Framework for Phoneme-Level Pronunciation Assessment Using CTC" for INTERSPEECH2024 <br />
 {xinwei.cao, zijian.fan, torbjorn.svendsen, giampiero.salvi}@ntnu.no

-## We fine-tuned a wav2vec2 model using "train-100-clean" from Librispeech and the model files are in the folder [models]

 ## In the folder:[generate-GOP] there are the scripts for generating the scalar GOPs
 An example call: <br />
 python gop-ctc-af-SD.py ./metadata/cmu-kids/cmu.ctm ./models/checkpoint-8000/  data/cmu-kids/metadata.csv ./models/processor_config_gop/ NONE ./test-gop-normnew/test